 673 E. Colorado Blvd.

-This 1,191 seat complex with seven screens opened in 1999.
+This 1,191 seat complex with seven screens was opened in 1999 by Laemmle Theatres.
 Seating capacities range from 116 to 253.
-The chain runs first run foreign, indie and other specialized product.
-For more information see the page about the Laemmle Playhouse 7.
+During the pandemic they sold the building but reopened with a lease-back deal running through June 2022.
+In May 2022 Landmark Theatres announced they had secured a long-term lease with the new owners.
+It's Pasadena's home of first run foreign, indie and other specialized product.
+For more information see the page about the Landmark Playhouse 7.

 3300 E. Colorado Blvd.